-The Group has unquoted financial assets at fair value Audit procedures performed by us based on sampling basis included
+Audit procedures performed by us based on sampling basis included carrying out the following procedures and other matters:

 - We have tested the source data and applied techniques used in the valuations, to the extent possible, to evaluates the applied techniques and multiples used for valuation of unquoted financial assets at fair value through other comprehensive income.
 As part of our audit, we have used our valuation experts to help in the valuation of the methodologies and assumptions. - We assessed the price to carrying value, price to earnings used through measurement of the same in the comparable companies and market information.
 In addition, we have valuated growth rates, discount rates and final growth rates for valuations that are made using the discounted cash flows. - We assessed the adequacy and appropriateness of the fair value disclosures in (Note 4 and Note 34) to the consolidated financial statements, particularly completeness and accuracy of assets of level 3 and their related sensitivity.